Laboratory Medicine (Pathology) Hospital in Mumbai, India

 Our team of highly qualified, motivated, and dedicated Hospital infection control officer & Infection control nurses offers safe practices for infection prevention and strive for continuous improvement.
 We also have a dedicated Hospital Infection Control Committee (HICC) that offers regular training on infection prevention and control to doctors, and other support staff, with a commitment to protect everyone visiting or admitted to the hospital.

-Nanavati Max Hospital offers simple set of evident based techniques termed as Care Bundles, which when implemented collectively improve patient outcomes.
-We also offer a competency-based training program for all personnel, who are directly or indirectly involved in comprehensive patient’s care.
+Nanavati Max Hospital offers a simple set of evidence-based techniques termed Care Bundles, which when implemented collectively improve patient outcomes.
+We also offer a competency-based training program for all personnel, who are directly or indirectly involved in comprehensive patient care.
 These programs include:

 - Prevention of Ventilator-associated pneumonia (VAP): Personnel who provide respiratory therapy for ventilated patients offer the most comprehensive care and infection prevention practices for the daily assessment of ventilator needs.

-- Prevention of Catheter-associated Urinary Tract Infection (CAUTI): Hospital has physician and/or nurse champions offering evidence-based clinical care to reduce the rate of CAUTI using strict aseptic techniques when inserting the catheter.
+- Prevention of Catheter-associated Urinary Tract Infection (CAUTI): The hospital has physicians and/or nurse champions offering evidence-based clinical care to reduce the rate of CAUTI using strict aseptic techniques when inserting the catheter.

 - Prevention of Central Line-associated Bloodstream Infection (CLABSI): Patients with central venous catheters are assessed with a daily checklist for insertion and maintenance for CVC as part of the Care bundle.